-The results of this year's testing indicate that the water of Orange Lake remained relatively healthy throughout 2021.
+The results of this year's testing indicate that the water of Orange Lake remained relatively healthy throughout 2022.
 The results show that the aquatic environment was very suitable to support natural wildlife.
 Also, the lake was safe for recreational uses, such as swimming, boating, fishing, etc., as there are no signs of pollution.

-The water temperatures were within the target range during both testing events.
+The water temperatures were within the target range during spring testing events while summer temperatures were slightly higher.
 Colder water can hold more oxygen, so cooler water is better for aquatic organisms.
 As expected with these water temperatures, the Dissolved Oxygen was healthy during both tests.